The Long Walk North

 The A.T. is a National Scenic Trail, which means it has some limited protections under the law.
 There is hiking along the trail, but there aren't mountain bikes or ATVs (that is, 4-wheelers), and there are only horses in a few places.
 The trail goes through two national parks — Great Smokey Mountains National Park and Shenandoah National Park — and many state parks.
 It's mostly located on public land, but in a few places it goes through private property.
 There's some federal money for upkeep on national trails, but most of the maintenance money and labor is through private donations and volunteer efforts.
 Some people who live near the trail leave jugs of water and coolers of sodas at trail heads — such people are called Trail Angels.
 Their efforts are particularly important in states like New York where, for no apparent reason, there aren't many good water supplies.
 Over time, some of the Appalachian Trail has been seized for other uses.
 The Blue Ridge Parkway and Shenandoah's Skyline Drive, for instance, were part of the Appalachian Trail until they were converted into a summer road for an old Presidential retreat.
 The trail was rebuilt nearby.

 In 2007, one thousand one hundred twenty five people started the trail.
 A hundred of them quit by 32 miles (51 km) into the trail.
-Half of them made it to the halfway point, and two hundred seventy people finished the entire thing (See the Appalachian Trail Club's website for more on this.).
+Half of them made it to the halfway point, and two hundred seventy people finished the entire thing.
 Bryson's book came out in 1999, and this inspired a great many people to try the hike.
 Numbers of attempted thru hikes peaked and has been declining since 2000.
 Yet while the numbers of attempts are significantly down, the quality of hikers must be increasing, because completions are only marginally down.

 When my dad was hiking in 1999, he encountered many pilots and flight attendants.
 That year, apparently one of the major U.S. airlines offered extended furloughs to employees to save some money, and many of its employees decided the outdoor life appealed to them.
 Maybe pilots and flight attendants tend not to be tied town as much as other people.
 Perhaps what with the current and continuing American recession, more people will go back to nature.
 Hiking takes money and time — not that much money, but even so — and this limits the kinds of people who decide to do a thru hike.
 For the most part, thru hikers are either in their low twenties or recent retirees in their late fifties or early sixties.
 The majority of hikers are men, and it's rare to encounter older women.
 Sometimes you find men between jobs, and many middle-aged women hike with big dogs.
 In the past eighty years, only three people have been murdered on the A.T. — all women, and all in Georgia.
 Unfortunately, the latest of these was just last month.
 They caught the man who did it.
 The murderers were locals, not other hikers.
 Even so, it's sad that while the trail is generally incredibly safe, it wasn't safe enough last month.